 Alberta takes pride in its high-quality education system.
 Students consistently earn high scores in sciences, reading and writing, and mathematics.
 Many adults take advantage of educational opportunities, including English language classes and post-secondary studies.
-This is your guide to education in Alberta.

 You may need to have your education and training credentials translated.
 Find a translator at atia.ab.ca or call the Association of Translators and Interpreters of Alberta (ATIA) at 780-434-8384.